What it’s like spending Christmas at the bottom of the world

 On Christmas Day they’ll have a special salmon lunch cooked “on the barbie” for authenticity.

-Based between Massachusetts and Pennsylvania, the pair has travelled more than 6900 kilometres for this – and they couldn’t be more content.
+Based between the US states of Massachusetts and Pennsylvania, the pair has travelled more than 6900 kilometres for this – and they couldn’t be more content.

 “It’s very scenic.
-We see boats in the harbour, we see people kayaking,” said Mr Wilson.
+We see boats in the harbour, we see people kayaking,” Mr Wilson said.

 “We’re looking forward to it.”